jncraton/web-apps-cpsc2330/readme.md

 Exam and Quiz Policy
 --------------------

 Exams and quizzes are closed-book unless otherwise noted.
 No external tools (calculators, programming language interpreters, LLMs, books, websites, etc) may be used during quizzes or exams.
+Student should communicate exam absenses in advance if at all possible.
+Exams that are missed without prior approval may not be made up if a student has missed more than a week of class sessions.

 Anderson University Educational Commitment
 ------------------------------------------